kuzzleio/documentation-old/src/sdk-reference/kuzzle/create-my-credentials.md

 ## Callback Response

-The response is a an object reflecting the created credentials.
+Returns an object with the created credentials.